HEP-FCC/FCCSW/Detector/doc/LArEcalInclined.md

 Use [fcc_ee_samplingFraction_inclinedEcal.py](../DetStudies/tests/options/fcc_ee_samplingFraction_inclinedEcal.py) with [FCCee_ECalBarrel_upstream.xml](../DetFCCeeECalInclined/compact/FCCee_ECalBarrel_upstream.xml) cofiguration file for FCCee studies.
 Change the configuration file to match the geometry you are interested in.

+The upstream correction depends on the thickness of the cryostat in front of the calorimeter and on the energy deposited in the first layer of the calorimeter.

 ### How to change noise values

 The Gaussian noise to each calorimeter cell is added using [NoiseCaloCellsFromFileTool](../../Reconstruction/RecCalorimeter/src/components/NoiseCaloCellsFromFileTool.h).
 It uses Root file with histograms showing noise values per cell in individual layers as a function of |eta|.
 An example Root file with electronic noise estimate for LAr calorimeter can be downloaded from [here](http://fccsw.web.cern.ch/fccsw/testsamples/elecNoise_ecalBarrelFCCee_50Ohm_traces1_4shieldWidth.root).

-Example of the configuration of the noise tool in the script [Reconstruction/RecFCCeeCalorimeter/option/runFullCaloSystem_ReconstructionSW_noiseFromFile.py](../../Reconstruction/RecFCCeeCalorimeter/options/runFullCaloSystem_ReconstructionSW_noiseFromFile.py)
+Example of the configuration of the noise tool in the script [Reconstruction/RecFCCeeCalorimeter/options/runFullCaloSystem_ReconstructionSW_noiseFromFile.py](../../Reconstruction/RecFCCeeCalorimeter/options/runFullCaloSystem_ReconstructionSW_noiseFromFile.py)
 ~~~[.py]
 from Configurables import NoiseCaloCellsFromFileTool
 noiseBarrel = NoiseCaloCellsFromFileTool("NoiseBarrel",